alexarchambault/sbt-notebook/README.md

 * Typing a key in the console while the notebook command is running does not fully stops the scala-notebook server.
 It seems to be stuck like described in [these](http://stackoverflow.com/questions/18748758/akka-application-cant-exit-the-application-after-shutting-down-actor-system) [SO](http://stackoverflow.com/questions/17669250/how-to-shut-down-the-dispatcher-thread-in-akka-actorsystem) questions, as the main function of the server has already exited.
 Some tuning of the config files or upgrading the akka version may solve this issue.
 As a temporary workaround, one can disable the forking of the server, by adding this line to `build.sbt`: `fork in Notebook := false`, but the other options (hostname, port, notebooks dir, notebooks project name will then be ignored).

 * Connection to the server is not encrypted.
 By default, this may not be a problem, as only one session to the server can be opened.
 If one disables this (adding the line `notebookSecure := false` to `build.sbt`) and opens a notebook on another machine, then this may be an issue.

+Copyright 2014 Alexandre Archambault, and others.
+See LICENSE file for more details.

+Released under Apache 2.0 license.